 If you run a meetup or visit meetups on a regular basis, feel free to share your lessons learned in the comments.
 I would love to read them.

-Found a bug in this article?
-Feel free to create a pull request at Lessons learned from running a local meetup at github.
+Found a bug or a typo in this article?
+Feel free to create a pull request at Lessons learned from running a local meetup at GitHub.